 Aimed at multisport athletes, Polar's newest premium sports watch, the Polar Vantage V2, looks to combine not just advanced training metrics, but help wearers with their recovery.
-And, Polar added in some smartwatch features to make the Vantage V2 something you're more likely to wear both day and night.
+And, Polar added in some smartwatch features to make the Vantage V2 one of the best running watches you're more likely to wear both day and night.

 Polar Vantage V2: Price and availability

 The Polar Vantage 2 is available for preorder starting today (October 7) for $499.95.
 It will come in black, green, and grey-lime and in two sizes.
 You will also be able to purchase it with the Polar H10 heart rate strap for $549.99.